 - Making connections with summative exercises guide students in connecting both readings to our government today.

 These activities were designed to guide students in how to properly read, analyze, and annotate a text.
 And with the emphasis on multiple founding documents, students gain vital practice with complex and college-level readings that political scientists use in their work.

-Log into your Course Audit account to access both the student and teacher versions of the following activities:
+Log in to AP Course Audit and navigate to the Secure Documents section under the Resources menu to access both the student and teacher versions of the following activities:

 - Analytical Reading Activity Topic 1.1: Ideals of Democracy

 Required Document: excerpts from The Declaration of Independence